Allow users to paste spreadsheet data directly

 • Inline error feedback per row

-• Clean data sent directly to your backend or webhook
+• Clean data delivered directly to your backend or webhook

-With tools like CSVBox, you can add robust spreadsheet import functionality in minutes.
+With an embeddable tool like CSVBox, you can add robust spreadsheet import functionality in minutes and improve onboarding and data entry flows.

 👥 Who Is This For?